julienmege/bonita-coding-dojo/use-case-best-practices/README.md

 ##Step by step Exercice:

-1- import the .bos file contains in the "vacation-management" folder. it contains all the process and the organization to create a vacation request, and the associated business data.
+1- import the .bos file contains in the "vacation-management" folder. it contains all the process, BDM and the organization to manage vacation request.

 2- Start the process [InitiateVacationAvailable] to setup the number of vacations for the members of the organization.

-3-
+3- implement the rest API that build an object based on [Vacation request] and [Vacation business data].

+4- implement the custom page using the UI-Designer base on the previous Rest API